forntoh/LcdMenu/docs/source/overview/widgets/widget-bool.rst

 There's also a ``WIDGET_BOOL_REF`` macro that can be used to create a WidgetBool instance with a reference to a boolean value.
 The boolean value can be updated by changing the value of the referenced variable.
-After the value is updated, the WidgetBool will automatically update the its value on the next polling cycle (if :cpp:func:`polling <LcdMenu::poll>` is enabled) or immediately if you call the :cpp:func:`refresh <LcdMenu::refresh>` function.
+After the value is updated, the WidgetBool will automatically update its value on the next polling cycle (if :cpp:func:`polling <LcdMenu::poll>` is enabled) or immediately if you call the :cpp:func:`refresh <LcdMenu::refresh>` function.

 .. note::